wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/3-compare-capabilities-of-windows-365-azure-virtual-desktop.md

 ### Azure Virtual Desktop

 **Azure Virtual Desktop (AVD)** is a modern and secure desktop and app virtualization solution on Azure.
 AVD allows users to connect to a Windows desktop running in the cloud.
 It's the only solution that delivers multi-session on Windows.
 AVD optimizes for Microsoft 365 Apps for Enterprise, simplifies management with Citrix and VMware, and supports Remote Desktop Service environments.
-Azure Virtual Desktop is optimized for flexibility with flexible consumption-based pricing.
+AVD is optimized for flexibility with flexible consumption-based pricing.

 Azure Virtual Desktop has the following capabilities: